Sarthak21052005/Pre-Placement-Platform/README.md

 ## 💡 Motivation

-> "Students waste time jumping across platforms for preparation."
+> "Students waste time switching between platforms."

-This platform solves that by combining:
+This platform combines:

-**LeetCode + InterviewBit + GFG → into one focused placement system**
+**LeetCode + GFG + InterviewBit → into ONE system**

 ---

 ## 🏁 Conclusion

-The platform has evolved into a **complete full-stack system** with:
+The platform has evolved into a **data-driven preparation system** with:

-* Authentication
-* Admin control
-* Code editor
+* Real-time analytics
-* User management
+* Activity tracking
-* Clean UI/UX
+* Structured practice

-Next phase focuses on **real code execution and AI-powered learning** 🚀
+Next phase focuses on **AI-powered learning 🚀**

 ---

 ## ⭐ Contribute

 Contributions are welcome!
-Let’s build the ultimate placement platform together 🚀
+Let’s build the ultimate placement platform 🚀